 Yeah, I was afraid … I felt like he had really written to their strengths, or just to them, because he knows them so well.
 And with my character, I felt like, Who is he writing for here?
 I was a little nervous about that.
 And I didn’t feel like my character fell in line with his tone as much.
 I was afraid that I would look like I was in a different movie.
 And when I watched it I was pleasantly surprised that it works.
 I was standing behind these two guys, both like 6’4”, both doing their ’musch schtick, and I was thinking, Oh my God, am I just going to be in a different movie?
 I was really nervous about that, honestly.

-For me the performance really brought the film together.
+For me your performance really brought the film together.
 Because in a lot of ways this movie really depressed me—sometimes for reasons I expect were intended, sometimes for reasons I’m not sure about—and it was the parts of the film that focus on your character and performance which complicated that reaction for me, and added to it.
 We’d get to a moment like the one where Driver’s character leans out the window of a car with a really smooth gesture to cut somebody’s head off with a machete, and it would look really cool, and people around me in the theater would laugh, and then it cuts to a close-up of you with a look of total agony—and I’d be thinking, I’m right there with her!

 It felt very heavy to me while we were there, when we were driving around.
 I had to play those stakes—you have to make it real, or you’re going to look ridiculous.
 Watching the extras, I felt like [Mindy] probably knew all of those people.
 I was tore up, as they say!
 I felt very emotional shooting it, especially at the end when she has her bug-out in the car.
 I was trying to play it dramatically, and not look ridiculous, next to those two playing it dry.
 And that’s a hard balance.